-Vanessa Bryant Seeks ''Hundreds of Millions'' of Dollars in Lawsuit
+Kobe Bryant's Death Cost Family ''Hundreds of Millions'' of Dollars

 AP/Shutterstock

-Vanessa Bryant is seeking "hundreds of millions of dollars" as part of a wrongful death lawsuit filed against Island Express Helicopters and the pilot that was in control of the helicopter that crashed and killed husband Kobe Bryant and daughter Gianna Bryant, according to court documents obtained by E!
-News.
+According to court documents obtained by E!
+News, Vanessa Bryant says that Kobe Bryant's death cost their family "hundreds of millions of dollars."

 As previously reported by E!
-News, Vanessa submitted the wrongful death lawsuit against the helicopter company in February—less than a month after Kobe's death.
+News, Vanessa submitted a wrongful death lawsuit against Island Express Helicopters in February—less than a month after Kobe and her daughter Gianna Bryant's were killed in the helicopter crash.
 Vanessa's attorney's filed a 72-paged wrongful death lawsuit in Los Angeles Superior Court arguing Island Express, agents and employees, including Ara George Zobayan, the pilot of the Sikorsky S-76 helicopter who also died in the crash, had a "duty to use that degree of care that an ordinarily careful and prudent pilot would use under the same or similar circumstances."

 Now, court documents show that as a result of Kobe and Gianna's deaths, Vanessa "seeks economic damages, non-economic damages, prejudgment interest, punitive damages, and other relief as the Court deems just and proper."